-To ensure coursework is not duplicated, California Aeronautical University will accept courses taken for credit from other accredited colleges, universities, or specified schools, as well as training received during military duty, for transfer of credit toward veterans' programs at the University for subjects in which the course content is comparable to the University's courses.
+To ensure coursework is not duplicated, California Aeronautical University will accept courses taken for credit from other accredited colleges, universities or specified schools, as well as training received during military duty, for transfer of credit toward veterans' programs at the University for subjects in which the course content is comparable to the University's courses.
 If the program is thereby shortened, the Department of Veterans Affairs will be notified.

-Academic Progress and Attendance Standard
+Academic and Attendance Standard

 The Department of Veterans Affairs (VA) requires that all students receiving veteran educational benefits maintain progress toward their program of study.
-Therefore, all students receiving benefits must maintain the required minimum academic achievement standards for each evaluation point to remain eligible for VA benefits.
+Therefore, all students receiving benefits must maintain a cumulative grade point average (CGPA) of 2.0 and incremental completion rate (ICR) of 66.67% at each evaluation point to remain eligible for VA benefits.

-A student who allows his/her Cumulative Grade Point Average (CGPA) and/or Incremental Completion Rate (ICR) to fall below the required minimum academic achievement standards will be placed on financial aid warning for a maximum of one (1) warning term or payment period in order to come into compliance with the Satisfactory Academic Progress (SAP) standards.
+A student who allows his/her CGPA to fall below a 2.0 and/or allows his/her ICR to fall below 66.67% will be placed on financial aid warning for a maximum of one (1) warning term or payment period to meet the satisfactory academic progress (SAP) standards.
 California Aeronautical University defines a payment period as a ten-week term.
 If the student fails to come into compliance with the SAP standards at the end of the warning term, the student will be dismissed from the program.